 , including Kelly, Kellie, O'Kelly, O'Killia and others.

 Early Notables of the O'Kelley family (pre 1700)

-Prominent amongst the family at this time was Daniel MacKelly; Sir Edward Kelley or Kelly, also known as Edward Talbot (1555-1597), Irish occultist and self-declared spirit medium; Charles O’Kelly (1621-1695) was an Irish soldier and writer from Aughrim, County Galway; and James Gilliam, also known as James Kelly, (died 1701), an...
-Another 74 words (5 lines of text) are included under the topic Early O'Kelley Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent amongst the family at this time was Daniel MacKelly; Sir Edward Kelley or Kelly, also known as Edward Talbot (1555-1597), Irish occultist and self-declared spirit medium; Charles O’Kelly (1621-1695) was an Irish soldier and writer from Aughrim, County Galway; and James Gilliam, also known as James Kelly, (died 1701), an English pirate active in the Indian Ocean during the 1690s and was...
+Another 62 words (4 lines of text) are included under the topic Early O'Kelley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the O'Kelley family to the New World and Oceana

 A massive amount of Ireland's native population left the island in the 19th century for North America and Australia

 in hopes of finding more opportunities and an escape from discrimination and oppression.
 A great portion of these migrants arrived on the eastern shores of the North American continent.
 Although they were generally poor and destitute, and, therefore, again discriminated against, these Irish people were heartily welcomed for the hard labor involved in the construction of railroads, canals, roadways, and buildings.
 Many others were put to work in the newly established factories or agricultural projects that were so essential to the development of what would become two of the wealthiest nations in the world.
 The Great Potato Famine

 during the late 1840s initiated the largest wave of Iris immigration.
 Early North American immigration and passenger lists have revealed a number of people bearing the name O'Kelley or a variant listed above:

 O'Kelley Settlers in United States in the 19th Century